-Start our day with pickup at the hotel by tour guide after having breakfast.
+Start our day with pick up students at the hotel by tour guide after having breakfast.
 Then, we will head to Khone Phapeng Waterfall, which is one of Lao’s most beautiful natural attractions and it is well-known as the world’s widest waterfall.
 More interestingly, the falls offer many tour itineraries out of Don Det such as the dolphin tours and popular kayaking.
 In the afternoon, we will drive back to Pakse and savor flavorful local cuisines here.

 Day 10: Pakse Departure (B)